pramodjangid/Travel-Manager/README.md

 Hello and welcome to this project!
 I am a passionate developer about creating innovative solutions to real-world problems.

-Pramod Kumar Jangid, Team Lead (Linkedin Profile:- [pramodjangid](https://www.linkedin.com/in/pramodjangid))
+Pramod Kumar Jangid, (Linkedin Profile:- [pramodjangid](https://www.linkedin.com/in/pramodjangid))

-As a Developer, i bring a diverse set of skills and experiences to the table, which allows us to approach problems from multiple perspectives and develop creative solutions that meet the needs of our users.
+As a Developer, i bring a diverse set of skills and experiences to the table, which allows me to approach problems from multiple perspectives and develop creative solutions that meet the needs of our users.

 I am excited to share this work with you and hope that you find this project useful and informative.
 This is a indvidual Project made by an Aspiring Developer from Masai School in the Construct Week within 5 Days.
 Please feel free to reach out to me with any questions or feedback you may have.